Akela Franklin

 Teaching Bio

 Akela Franklin is a classically trained soprano and voice teacher, with additional background in musical theatre, jazz, pop/contemporary, and instrumental music.
-She has been teaching privately for over 6 years, and her students run the gamut in terms of age, vocal goals, and musical interests.
+She has been teaching privately for over 7 years, and her students run the gamut in terms of age, vocal goals, and musical interests.
 Akela has been on the voice faculty of Brookline Music School (BMS) since 2022 where she boasts a bustling studio of students of all ages and diverse musical interests.
-She recently accepted the Voice Department Chair position at BMS, and has also signed on to teach for Bloch Performing Arts' The Franklin Studio.
+She has been the Voice Department Chair at BMS since fall 2024 where she programs a variety of events for the student body, the most recent highlight being a musical theatre student recital entitled An Evening with Rodgers & Hammerstein...and Friends!
+In addition to her work at BMS, Akela also teaches two days a week for The Franklin Studio through Bloch Performing Arts.
 Other local organizations she has taught for include Community Music Center of Boston, Boston City Singers, Children’s Music Center of Jamaica Plain, and First Unitarian Universalist Society in Newton.

 In addition to her career in music education, Akela is pursuing (and is nearly finished with) a teaching certification in the Alexander Technique at Boston Conservatory at Berklee.
 She defines the technique (named for its founder F.M.
 Alexander) as a “holistic practice that tends to the human mind-body connection as it relates to the personal use of oneself… that can provide pathways to benefits such as the freedom to change habitual patterns, the expansion of choice in response to sensory input and stimuli, the exploration of balance and ease, and heightened perception of the world around and within us.”
 Akela incorporates a little Alexander Technique (AT) in her singing, teaching practice, and everyday life.
 She finds that AT informed vocal pedagogy can result in consistent free phonation, maximized ease of posture and breath, greater body awareness, heightened confidence and stage presence, the ability to move on from unhelpful habits quickly, and just generally happier and more well rounded singers.
 If you have questions, feel free to ask her about AT or visit Alexander Technique International’s website.